Ricky Boyer (Vice Chair & Co-Lead: Program Competitiveness)

 - Shawn Hollopeter

-Shawn Hollopeter served as both MBA president and MBA Ambassador for the first graduating class from the Watson Graduate School of Management.
-Upon receiving his MBA in May 2013, Shawn accepted a position as the Procurement Lead for a $60M+ organization at Sandia National Laboratories in Albuquerque, New Mexico.
+Shawn Hollopeter served as both MBA president and MBA Ambassador for the first graduating class from the Watson Graduate School of Management at Oklahoma State University.
+Upon receiving his MBA in May 2013, Shawn accepted a position as a Procurement Lead at Sandia National Laboratories in Albuquerque, New Mexico.

 - Dan Howard

 Dan is the Chief Financial Officer and General Counsel for a start-up telecommunications software company, 46 Labs LLC, where he oversees day-to-day operations and is assisting the company in obtaining mezzanine level funding.
 In addition to his work with this new venture, Dan has been practicing law for over fifteen years, most recently at the firm Rubenstein & Pitts.
 Dan’s legal practice includes business formation, contracts, securities, and intellectual property issues.
 Dan holds a Bachelor of Science in Computing and Information Sciences, an MBA from Oklahoma State University and a Juris Doctorate from Oklahoma City University graduating Magna Cum Laude.